jczic/MicroWorkers/README.md

-# MicroWorkers

-### A micro workers class for MicroPython that easily manages a pool of threads to optimise simultaneous jobs and jobs endings (used on ESP32 and [Pycom](http://www.pycom.io) modules)
+### MicroWorkers is a class that easily manages a pool of threads to optimise simultaneous jobs and jobs endings, for MicroPython (used on ESP32 and [Pycom](http://www.pycom.io) modules)

 Very easy to integrate and very light with one file only :
 - `"microWorkers.py"`